-This is to avoid having a large amount of THC which will make the extraction process very difficult.
+This is to avoid having a large amount of THC, making the extraction process very difficult.

 CBD and THC Potential Benefits:

-Although both CBD and THC can often offer similar benefits, their applicable usage may be very different.
+Although CBD and THC can often offer similar benefits, their applicable usage may differ.

 The main reason for this is the psychoactive effect associated with being high brought by THC.
 This makes THC not viable for daily consumption at high doses.
 On the other hand, CBD can be applied daily and even with a fairly high dosage due to the lack of such an effect.

 That said, here are some symptoms and illnesses that CBD may be able to help:

 On the other hand, assuming intake of THC at regulated dosage can help with the following:

 - Appetite problems caused by cancer treatment